Create Your Event Book a Demo Sign in

 • Last-minute deals: Just before the end of registration you can offer a discount which would reduce the registration fees but boost registrations.

 To help you, we created a simple Excel template.
-This is not meant to be a complete conference budget file (see here for this), but a sandbox to play around and evaluate different scenarios.
+This is not meant to be a complete conference budget template, but a sandbox to play around and evaluate different scenarios.

 The summary section shows you the costs that need to be covered by the registration fee as well as the registration revenue and the net amount (in green if positive, otherwise in red).